-The State of Tennessee has compiled a list of federal, state, and local enforceable commitments as documented in Item 3 of Volume One of the Initial Proposal.
+The State of Tennessee has compiled a list of federal, state, and local enforceable commitments.
 The state used internal metrics as well as USAspending.gov to identify, to the best of the State's ability, those contained within the list.